SC2Mapster/blizzard-tutorials/docs/New_Tutorials/04_Data_Editor/060_Actors.md

 | Sound | SoundOneShot | Plays the sound once and then destroys itself. |
 | Sound | SoundContinuous | Plays the sound continuously until the actor is destroyed which you can control. |

+Some parents are partially broken when using the data module due to how it fills certain values.
+This includes Range Abil, Range Behavior, Range Weapon and Cursor Splat.
+When you want to use them, after creating the actor and setting the token, right click on the *Events* field and select *Reset To Parent Value* and there select the parents name from the list.
+Alternatively you can open XML-View and delete the generated lines that start with `<On` for the newly created actor.

 You can create your own parents as well.
 It is not recommended for beginners but once you have a better understanding of data it can help speedup creation of new data and make it less error prone.